Kick Start (TV series): Other media

 A video-game inspired by the series called Kikstart was released for the Commodore 64 in 1985 by Mastertronic.
-It was also released for the Commodore 16 / Commodore Plus/4 and Atari 8-bit computers.
+It was also released for the Commodore 16 / Commodore Plus/4, and Atari 8-bit computers.
 According to the game's programmer, Shaun Southern, "The C64 version's name at least, was a shameless rip-off of the TV series."

+Theme Tune

+The theme tune to the series was "Be My Boogie Woogie Baby", performed by Mr.Walkie Talkie, a pseudonym used by the German singer Drafi Deutscher.